navidelyasi/Documentations/docs/actions/string/trim-leading-characters.md

 ---
 layout: default
-title: String Trim Characters
+title: String Trim Leading Characters
 parent: Strings
 grand_parent: Actions
 ---
-# String Trim Characters (Trim Characters from front and back of the string)
+# String Trim Leading Characters
-Returns a string where all leading and trailing characters have been removed.
+Returns a string where all leading to_trim characters have been removed.

 ## Properties
 ```yaml